measure-sh/measure/measure-android/docs/internals/architecture.md

-Even though SQLite can store large blobs, due to the cursor window size limit on Android, it can lead to a [TransactionTooLargeException](https://developer.android.com/reference/android/os/TransactionTooLargeException) if a query exceeds the limit and it makes working with large blobs cumbersome.
+Even though SQLite can store large blobs, due to the cursor window size limit on Android, it can lead to a [TransactionTooLargeException](https://developer.android.com/reference/android/os/TransactionTooLargeException) if a query exceeds the limit, and it makes working with large blobs cumbersome.

 Sqlite database is configured with the following settings: